ArkEcosystemArchive/docs-legacy/docs/api/public/v2/transactions.md

 ---
-title: Public Transactions API
+title: "Public Transactions API"
 ---

 # Public Transactions API

 Transactions are signed, serialized payloads; batched together to form a [block](/api/public/v2/blocks.md).

-## Create a transaction
+## Create a Transaction

 Creating the correct payload for a transaction is non-trivial, as it requires cryptographic functions and a specific serialization protocol.
 Our [crypto SDKs](/sdk/cryptography/usage.html) provide the functionality needed in most major programming languages.
 You can read more about it in the [send transaction](/guidebook/developer/send-transaction.html) section.